TakudzwaMike/africut-biltong/README.md

-# Vision AI Tech Website & CMS
+# Vision AI Tech Website

 A modern, performant corporate website and headless CMS built with SvelteKit, Drizzle ORM, and PostgreSQL.
 The project features a fully dynamic public-facing site and a comprehensive, secure admin panel for content management.